caszuu/rlxr/README.md

-# A minimalist Raylib OpenXR library
+# rlxr
-`rlxr` is a smol single-header module for integrating OpenXR with raylib and its ecosystem.
+`rlxr` is a smol single-header module for integrating OpenXR with Raylib and its ecosystem.

+`rlxr` features a raylib-like subset of the OpenXR API that supports device-independent rendering and interaction with the binding based OpenXR input system.

-Currently only session management and rendering APIs are implemented and only Windows and Linux (`Xlib` only) are supported with Android being a possibility in the future.
-While OpenGL 3.3 might work, it's definitely recommended to build `rlgl` against OpenGL 4.3 as some OpenXR runtimes might require it.
+Currently only Windows and Linux (`Xlib` only) platforms are supported.
+While OpenGL 3.3 might work, it's recommended to build your project against OpenGL 4.3 as some OpenXR runtimes might require it.

 Feature support:
 - [x] XR Fullscreen Session